-California announced a deal with four automakers Wednesday that would defy the Trump administration’s plan to ease tailpipe emissions standards and increase vehicle fuel efficiency.
+California announced a deal with four automakers Wednesday that would increase vehicle fuel efficiency and defy the Trump administration’s plan to ease tailpipe emissions standards.
 In response, the president vented his frustration on Twitter.

 Trump had sought to roll back higher fuel efficiency standards set by the Environmental Protection Agency during Barack Obama’s presidency, freezing them at 37 miles per gallon.

-Greenhouse gasses, such as the exhaust emitted from cars that run on gasoline, is a leading cause of climate change.
-According to the EPA’s own website, “the transportation sector is one of the largest contributors to anthropogenic U.S. green house gas emissions.”
+Greenhouse gases, such as the exhaust emitted from cars that run on gasoline, are a leading cause of climate change.
+According to the EPA’s own website, “the transportation sector is one of the largest contributors to anthropogenic U.S. greenhouse gas emissions.”

-Trump, who has called global warming a “hoax,” disputes that raising fuel efficiency standards will greatly effect the environment.
+Trump, who has called global warming a “hoax,” disputes that raising fuel efficiency standards will greatly affect the environment.

 The calculated impact on global climate change, however, would be a small fraction of a degree.

-California Gov. Gavin Newsom blasted the president’s attempts to head off a deal with the most populous state in the United States.
+California Gov. Gavin Newsom blasted the president’s attempts to head off a deal with the most populous state in the nation.